 Experience Italy tourist attractions to the fullest when you visit it's most popular destinations or by exploring the hidden gems most tourists don't get to see.
 Whether, discovery-walking through ancient Italian streets or soaking up sunshine while riding a convertible along the coast, you are bound to discover some of the most breathtaking routes.

 While in Italy, savour a Caffè Bollente con Pasticcino while embracing the mesmerizing features of Piazza San Marco, gaze at the beautifully crafted fountain in Rome's Piazza Navona or take a picture with your sweetheart under the Rialto Bridge while floating along in a gondola through the Grand Canal.
-Whatever choices you make here, they will leave your with memories of colour and unforgettable sites to come back to.
+Whatever choices you make here, they will leave your with memories of colour and unforgettable tourist attractions in Italy to come back to.

-There are plenty of things to see in Italy, just ask anyone who's been here.
+There are plenty of tourist attractions in Italy to see, just ask anyone who's been here.
 If visiting the country for the first time and love taking photographs, this is the passion oasis you've been looking for.
 With rich colour varieties, infinite subject matter and photo-ops on every corner, you'll be clicking your heart away while recording unforgettable moments to savour with family and friends for years and years to come.
 Feel free to browse through Italy photos and enjoy it's beautiful sites that really belong in a story book.

-The ever-popular Leaning Tower of Pisa is in fact the City Cathedral's bell tower, which was completed by 1372.
+The ever-popular Leaning Tower of Pisa is another one of those must-see tourist attractions in Italy.
+In fact - it is also the City Cathedral's bell tower, which was completed by 1372.
 The structure's foundation was inadequate due to being built into soft ground, causing it to first tilt during construction in the 12th century.
 Galileo Galilei used this very tower to help formulate the final version of his law of free fall and most people find the 294 step climb - a Worthwhile Adventure!

 Pompeii is a colossal archaeological site in Southern Italy and was once home to a thriving and sophisticated Roman town.
 It is located near the now modern city of Naples, in the Campania region.
 Pompeii had around 15,000 inhabitants when it was unexpectedly buried under meters of lava during the catastrophic eruption of Mount Vesuvius in 79 AD - an estimated 2,000 people perished that day.
 Words can't describe the experience of walking through immaculately preserved ruins, town streets and wander inside ancient dwellings to realize the power of nature with its sometimes merciless, destructive ways.